 You’re not done yet.
 Creating your best minimalist wardrobe is a process, and this process takes time.
 Sure, you could go through it once, chuck out half of it, and say you’re done.
-But until you actually experience day to day with the collection you’re left with, you won’t know if it’s done.
+But until you actually experience day-to-day with the collection you’re left with, you won’t know if it’s done.
 Maybe you’re missing a staple.
-Perhaps there’s still a couple of items that you were sure you were going to wear but have just been collecting dust since your last clear out.
+Perhaps there are still a couple of items that you were sure you were going to wear but have just been collecting dust since your last clearout.
 This is why you should be repeating this process every 3 or 4 months.

 Once you’ve completed a few rounds thought out the year, you’ll be well on your way to mastering your closet and creating a minimalist wardrobe women would die for.
 If you’ve had a go and realized you’re missing some key items, then check this post about 19 Basic Pieces You Must Have In Your Closet to get those much-needed staples and see some minimalist wardrobe examples.

-This post was all about an easy-to-follow guide to building a minimalist wardrobe.
+This post was all about building a minimalist wardrobe.